thearchbees/fishwatch/README.md

   We specialize in scalable and robust systems, committed to delivering cutting-edge solutions that cater to the unique needs of our clients.

 ## Lets Talk Business - FishWatch Key Requirements [🔝](#fishwatch)
+The FishWatch system addresses the diverse needs of fish farmers, offering comprehensive monitoring and management capabilities for multiple farms across various geographical locations.
+The system aims to enhance the efficiency and effectiveness of fish farming operations through real-time data collection, advanced analytics, and timely alerts.

 - Multitenancy for data isolation among different users.
 - Scalability to handle increasing volumes of data and users.
 - Real-time analysis and data processing for immediate insights.